Taxonomy Treemenu

 Notes

-Taxonomy Treemenu goes about it's job by taking a user selected vocabulary or term from a taxonomy, automatically growing the tree underneath, and saving the lot as a proper Drupal custom menu.
+Taxonomy Treemenu goes about it's job by taking a user selected vocabulary or term from the taxonomy, automatically growing the tree underneath, and saving the lot as a proper Drupal custom menu.
+It then skips and dips round Drupal rendering to get the information you need to the user.

 WARNING: this is a module with ongoing and churning development.
 It has often relied on developer testing.
-However, the worst anticipated damage is that you scatter loose links through your menu links table - a near invisible error, never reported, and should be fixed by an uninstall.
-For the user, the API has remained consistent and your data has always been restorable - there are features for your protection.
+However, the worst damage ever caused was loose links scattered through the menu links table - an error which can be fixed by an uninstall.
+For the user, the API has remained consistent and there are features for your protection - this is not a project which disclaims interest in your installation.
 The developers are always willing to help those who wish to experiment with the module.

 Releases